MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Creating MuSR

 Each of our domains starts with a high-level fact set $F$, and a set of question-answer pairs $((q_1,a_1),\ldots,(q_n,a_n))$.
 For example, in our murder mysteries, the only question is ``who is the murderer?'' and $F$ contains ground-truth information about each suspect (\emph{John is the murderer}, \emph{John has an opportunity}).
 Information for each domain is in Section~\ref{sec:domains}, with facts shown in Figure~\ref{fig:domains}.

 More formally, $F$ is a structured object with the requirement that there exists some program $\Phi$ such that $\Phi(F, q_i) = a_i$ for all $i$. $F$ can also be represented in natural language through templated expansion.
 Our questions $q$ and answers $a$ are templated.
 At this stage, we also generate additional facts $G$ to increase diversity and help expand the story later.
-This is done by sampling from curated lists (e.g., plausible motives for murder mysteries) or by sampling from LLMs (e.g., when a coherent set of objects needs to be generated for object placement).
+This is done by sampling from curated lists or by sampling from LLMs (e.g., when a coherent set of objects needs to be generated for object placement).
 These facts differ from those in $F$ in that they are not templated but instead actual facts that must be included in the narrative.
-For example, ``\emph{John's inheritance was stolen}'' may be a fact used to help guide the deductions generated under the branch ``\emph{John has a motive}'' in the next stage.

 The output of this stage is a tuple $(F, G)$ which contains the core facts used to answer the question and a set of diversity facts used to give each question unique storylines.